ItzIvy05/SkyGround-Chronicles/README.md

     Load Steam.
     In the toolbar at the top of the window, click Steam.
     In the dropdown menu, click Settings.
-    Then in the popup box select the In-Game menu item.
+    Then, in the pop-up box, select the In-Game menu item.
     Uncheck Enable the Steam overlay while in-game.

-Alternatively, if you would just like to disable the Overlay for Skyrim Special Edition you may:<br/>
+Alternatively, if you would just like to disable the Overlay for Skyrim Special Edition, you may:<br/>

     Load Steam.
     Click LIBRARY.
     In your games list, look for The Elder Scrolls V: Skyrim Special Edition and right-click on it.
     In the dropdown menu, click Properties.
-    Then, in the popup box, uncheck Enable the Steam Overlay while in-game.
+    Then, in the pop-up box, uncheck Enable the Steam Overlay while in-game.

- 1. Reinstall Skyrim into a location that is not Program Files.
-Locations such as `C:\Games` is a good location.
-If you only have one drive, look into LostDragonist's [SteamLibrary tool](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide).
- 4. Set your Skyrim language to English: Right click on your Skyrim in Steam > Click `Properties` > Click the drop down box next to `Language` > Set the language to English
+Important: Do not install Skyrim in `C:\Program Files` or `C:\Program Files (x86)` — this can cause permission issues.
+If it is already installed there, reinstall it to a different location to something like `C:\Games` works if you only have one drive, but if you have multiple, something like `D:\Modlist\` is preferred.<br/>
+You can also use LostDragonist’s Steam Library Setup Tool to easily move or create a new library.<br/>

- 5. Remove or disable any 3rd party antiviruses such as Webroot or Bitdefender.
+Remove or disable any 3rd party antiviruses such as `Webroot` or `Bitdefender`.
 These programs can cause issues with your installation due to how MO2's Virtual File Staging works.

+Set your Skyrim language to English: Right click on your Skyrim in Steam > Click `Properties` > Click the drop down box next to `Language` > Set the language to English

- 6. (Soft Requirement) A Nexus Premium account is recommended.
+(Soft Requirement) A Nexus Premium account is recommended.
 Without Premium, you will need to manually click the `Slow Download` button for each mod.

 #### Pagefile and Crash Prevention